 How HOA Liens Work

 Almost all HOAs have the power to place a lien on the homeowner’s property if he or she becomes delinquent in paying the monthly fees and/or any special assessments (collectively referred to as “assessments”).
-Once any HOA homeowner becomes delinquent on the assessments, a lien will usually automatically attach to that homeowner's property, typically as of the date the CC&Rs were recorded or as of the date the assessments became due.
+Once any HOA homeowner becomes delinquent on the assessments, a lien will usually automatically attach to that homeowner's property, typically as of the date the assessments became due.
 In some cases, the HOA will record a lien with the county recorder to provide public notice that the lien exists, regardless of whether recordation is required.

-Depending on the terms in the CC&Rs, the homeowner may be liable for:
+Depending on the terms in the CC&Rs, the homeowner may be liable for charges such as: